To watch in full screen, please click the embedded video title. To view with subtitles, please click here. Subtitles provided by StageText.

-Inspired by the true experiences of students, Cookies explores the risks faced online, how their effects can accumulate beyond control.
-Shedding light on sexting and revenge porn, as well as showing the devastating effects of repeated and accumulative verbal abuse through text messages and online comments, Cookies clearly illustrates the rampant nature of online communications and the serious legal and lasting implications which thoughtless behaviour online can have.
+Inspired by the true experiences of students, Cookies explores the risks young people face online and how the effects can accumulate beyond control.
+Shedding light on sexting, revenge porn, cyber bullying, radicalization and more, Cookies illustrates the devastating effects of online abuse and the serious legal and lasting implications which thoughtless behaviour online can have.

 Cookies, by award-winning playwright Emily Jenkins, was initially performed at the Theatre Royal Haymarket in October 2017, and the live filmed recording was released during Anti-Bullying Week 2017 to raise awareness and provoke classroom discussion on cyberbullying.
 It is available to be streamed directly into your classroom.

 Alongside the filmed version of the play, teachers can access an extensive range of award-winning Drama Educational Resource Packs that align with the AQA GCSE & A Level Specifications.